HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 m.log();
 ```

-You can also load C  using the loader.
+You can also load C *primitives* using the loader.
 See the [C FFI](doc/ffi) API for help on how to write such primitives.
 A primitive is loaded using the `loadprim` method, using the name of the library and the name of the primitive separated by an arrowbase, as well as the number of arguments.
 If success, a Neko function is returned that is used to call the primitive.
 If not found, an exception is thrown.

 ```neko
 var p = $loader.loadprim("std@test",0);